the-c0d3r/cs/README.md

 This project is similar to what I did for java, [js compiler](https://github.com/the-c0d3r/js).

 > Laziness is a virtue for a programmer.

+### Optional Symlink
+To make it accessible system wide, you can symlink the file js to the system path.

+    ln -s /path/to/js /usr/local/bin/js